nf-core/website/markdown/usage/troubleshooting.md

 4. If you are running single-end data make sure to specify `--singleEnd`
 5. [Your data should be organised in a 'tidy' manner](#data-organization)

+A few examples are as follows:

+- Running with a single, single-end FASTQ file as input (this will produce output files for this sample only)

+    ```bash
+    nextflow run nf-core/<pipeline> -input 'my_data.fastq.gz` --single_end
+    ```

+- Running multiple single-end FASTQ files as input using a wildcard glob pattern.
+This will find any file beginning with `my_`, and ending in `.fastq.gz`, with each file with any other characters between those two string being considered distinct samples (and will produce output files for each of the multiple input files).

+    ```bash
+    nextflow run nf-core/<pipeline> -input 'my_*.fastq.gz` --single_end
+    ```

+- Running multiple paired-end FASTQ files as input using wildcard and grouping glob patterns .
+This will find any file beginning with `my_`, and ending in `.fastq.gz`, with each file with any other characters between those two string being considered distinct samples.
+However, any pair of files names that are exactly the same other than `R1` and `R2`, will be grouped together. i.e. the R1 and R2 (and the rest of the string being the same) files will be processed together as related files (you will get in most cases output files for each distinct file, but with the R1 and R2 files collapsed into one).

+    ```bash
+    nextflow run nf-core/<pipeline> -input 'my_*{R1,R2}.fastq.gz`
+    ```

-Note that if your sample name is "messy" then you have to be very particular with your glob specification.
+Note that if your sample name is "messy" then you have to be very particular with your glob specification (see point 2 above).
 A file name like `L1-1-D-2h_S1_L002_R1_001.fastq.gz` can be difficult enough for a human to read.
 Specifying `*{1,2}*.gz` wont work give you what you want, whilst `*{R1,R2}*.gz` will.

-### Sample sheet input

-If you are using a sample sheet or TSV input method, check there is not a mistake or typo in the path in a given column.
-Common mistakes ar e a trailing space at the end of the path, which can cause problems.

 ### Output for only a single sample although I specified multiple with wildcards